dandevri/website/pages/other/colophon.md

 ---
 layout: layouts/default
 title: Colophon
+description: © Site made by Danny de Vries.
+You shall not steal.
 permalink: colophon/
 ---

-© Site made by Danny de Vries.
-You shall not steal.

 This site is mostly powered by Hand Coding™ with a splash of [11ty][11ty] and many [plugins and packages][packages].
 You can peek at the source on [GitHub][repo].
 It's hosted on [Netlify][netlify].
 Feel free to submit a [GitHub issue][issue] if you found a bug or spot a typo.